phphd/exceptional-validation/README.md

                     - doctrine_transaction
 ```

+Once you have done this, middleware will take care of capturing exceptions and processing them.

+> If you are not using Messenger component, you can still leverage features of this package, by writing your own
+> implementation of the middleware for the specific command bus you are using.
+Concerning `symfony/messenger`
+> component, this dependency is optional, so it won't be installed automatically if you don't need it.

 ## Usage 🚀

 The first thing necessary is to mark your message with `#[ExceptionalValidation]` attribute.
 It is used to include the
 message for processing by the middleware.

 Then you define `#[Capture]` attributes on the properties of the message.
-These attributes are used to specify mapping
+These are used to map thrown exceptions to
-for the thrown exceptions to the corresponding properties of the class with the respective error message translation.
+the corresponding properties of the class:

 ```php
 use PhPhD\ExceptionalValidation;